 Coping with loneliness and isolation

-You may feel particularly lonely and isolated with the current restrictions.
-That’s understandable.
+You may feel lonely and isolated if you are meeting fewer people.
 Support is available.

 ALONE have a support line for people concerned about COVID-19 or having difficulties.
 Phone 0818 22 20 24, Monday to Friday, 8am to 8pm.

 If you are older, different things can affect your mental health during the COVID-19 outbreak.

 Coming into contact with someone infected with COVID-19 is the main risk when you are out shopping.